Instructor in Music

 M.M.
 Boston University

-Jessica Modaff teaches music theory and is a vocal and instrumental coach, piano instructor and accompanist at Gordon College.
 A native of the state of Washington, Ms. Modaff received a bachelor of music degree in piano performance from the Wheaton College Conservatory of Music under the instruction of Daniel Paul Horn, William Phemister and Kenneth Drake.
-She has served as a faculty member of the Children's Music Center (Jamaica Plain, Massachusetts) and the Wheaton Yamaha Music School (Wheaton, Illinois) where she received certification as a Yamaha Music Education System Teacher.
-She earned a master of music degree in collaborative piano at Boston University under the instruction of Shiela Kibbe, Robert Merfeld and Peter Sykes, and is now pursuing a doctorate in musical arts in that program.
+She has served as a faculty member of the Children's Music Center (Jamaica Plain, Massachusetts) and the Wheaton Yamaha Music School (Wheaton, Illinois) where she received certification as a Yamaha Music Education instructor.
+Jessica is currently pursuing a doctor of musical arts degree in collaborative piano at Boston University under the instruction of Shiela Kibbe.
+She holds a master of music degree from the same program.